 If you are interested in beginning EMDR treatment, the first step is to find a qualified therapist.
 You can search for therapists in your area who offer EMDR therapy.
 Several options are available, including:

-- Contact Zinnia Healing: We offer EMDR therapy options within our substance abuse and mental health treatment programs.
+- Contact Zinnia Health: We offer EMDR therapy options within our substance abuse and mental health treatment programs.

 - The EMDR International Association: This website provides a directory of EMDR therapists who are trained on the topic.

 - The American Psychological Association: The APA’s website offers a directory of licensed psychologists and clinicians in your area.

 If your body has difficulty coping with negative experiences, EMDR therapy can be an effective treatment to help you heal.
 This therapy can also be helpful for those suffering from anxiety, depression, or other mental health issues.